 Fostering the Next Generation of Medicaid Leaders

 Medicaid plays an essential role in expanding health care access, improving health outcomes, and advancing health equity for millions of people nationwide.
-However, few opportunities exist to develop the leadership capacity of senior Medicaid leaders, especially individuals with diverse and marginalized identities, background, and experiences.
-Supporting the leadership development of senior Medicaid staff, especially those with marginalized identities, is critical to creating a successful pipeline of future program leaders.
-When Medicaid leaders mirror the identities of Medicaid members, they may better understand their strengths, needs, and challenges.
+However, few opportunities exist to develop the leadership capacity of senior Medicaid leaders, including individuals with diverse identities, background, and experiences.
+Supporting the leadership development of senior Medicaid staff is critical to creating a successful pipeline of future leaders who understand the strengths, needs, and challenges of Medicaid members.

 The Medicaid Pathways Program, led by the Center for Health Care Strategies (CHCS) with support from the Robert Wood Johnson Foundation, is designed to strengthen the leadership capacity of senior Medicaid leaders.
 This nine-month leadership training program is designed for individuals who are new to Medicaid leadership roles and/or are interested in advancing to a more senior role in the future.
-The program is open to all but has a particular interest in leaders with marginalized identities, including Black, Indigenous, and people of color; people with disabilities; LGBTQ+ individuals; and individuals with lived experience with Medicaid or another publicly financed program (such as SNAP or TANF).
+The program is open to leaders representing all identities, including but not limited to Black, Indigenous, and people of color; people with disabilities; LGBTQ+ individuals; and individuals with lived experience with Medicaid or another publicly financed program (such as SNAP or TANF).
 Senior leaders eligible for the program include deputy- and executive-team level positions (e.g., deputy director, chief financial officer, chief medical officer) and senior managers (e.g., bureau/section/unit chiefs, policy directors).

 The program is designed to:

-- Facilitate the advancement of senior Medicaid leaders, including creating opportunities to support more diversity in leadership positions to reflect the communities served by Medicaid; and
+2. Facilitate the advancement of senior Medicaid leaders, including creating opportunities for staff to better understand and support the communities served by Medicaid; and

-- Build peer relationships and foster a network of Medicaid leaders for idea-sharing, problem-solving, and support.
+3. Build peer relationships and foster a networkof Medicaid leaders for idea-sharing, problem-solving, and support.

 Selected participants have the opportunity to: